TryAtSoftware/Extensions/TryAtSoftware.Extensions.Collections.md

 #### Executing in-place bitwise operations

-We can use in-place bitwise operations in order to save up some memory whenever it is not required for the produced result of the operation to be a new `Bitmask` instance.
+We can use in-place bitwise operations in order to save up some memory whenever there is no need for the operation's result to be a new `Bitmask` instance.
 For this purpose, the `InPlaceAnd`, `InPlaceOr` and `InPlaceXor` methods can be used.

 > In-place bitwise operations require both of the bitmasks to have the exact same length.